Higher Categories and Topological Quantum Field Theories: -crossed Braided Spherical Fusion Categories ( s)

 In a strict \CatNameShort{$G$}, it is convenient to represent morphisms with colored graph diagrams.
 We only list the basic rules for this representation.
 For detailed treatment, see \cite{turaev1994quantum}.
 But note that we will follow a slightly different convention.

 A graph diagram is a collection of rectangles \footnote{In \cite{turaev1994quantum}, they are called coupons.}, immersed segments, and immersed circles in $\R \times [0,1]$.
 The segments and circles are called $1$-strata of the diagram.
-The following conditions are required to satisfy: \begin{itemize} \item All rectangles are disjoint from each other and lie in $\R \times (0,1)$.
-For simplicity, we also assume the longer sides of each rectangle are parallel to $\R \times \{0\}$ (i.e., horizontal) and the shorter sides vertical to $\R \times \{0\}$. \item The $1$-strata ends either on $\R \times \{0,1\}$ or on the horizontal sides of a rectangle.
-The interior of the $1$-strata lies in $\R \times (0,1)$ and does not intersect with any rectangle. \item The $1$-strata are directed and may only have double crossings in $\R \times (0,1)$ with over/under crossing data. \end{itemize}
+The following conditions are required to be satisfied. \begin{itemize} \item All rectangles are disjoint from each other and lie in $\R \times (0,1)$.
+We assume that the longer sides of each rectangle are parallel to $\R \times \{0\}$ (i.e., horizontal) and the shorter sides vertical to $\R \times \{0\}$. \item The $1$-strata end either on $\R \times \{0,1\}$ or on the horizontal sides of a rectangle.
+The interior of the $1$-strata lies in $\R \times (0,1)$ and does not intersect with any rectangles. \item The $1$-strata are directed and may only have double crossings in $\R \times (0,1)$ with overcrossing/undercrossing data. \end{itemize}

 See Figure \ref{fig:graphexample} for an example of a graph diagram.
-Usually we will not draw the dashed lines representing $\R \times \{0,1\}$ explicitly, and assume that the bottom (resp. top) of a graph diagram is bounded by the line $\R \times \{0\}$ (resp. $\R \times \{1\}$).
+Usually we will not draw the dashed lines representing $\R \times \{0,1\}$ explicitly and assume that the bottom (resp. the top) of a graph diagram is bounded by the line $\R \times \{0\}$ (resp. $\R \times \{1\}$).

-Given a graph diagram $\G$, we will think of the $1$-strata broken at the under crossings, namely, the $1$-strata decomposing into a collection of arcs, where each arc starts and ends either at an under crossing or at one of the end points of the $1$-strata.
+Given a graph diagram $\G$, we think of the $1$-strata broken at the undercrossings, namely, the $1$-strata decomposing into a collection of arcs, where each arc starts and ends either at an undercrossing or at one of the end points of the $1$-strata.
 For instance, the graph diagram in Figure \ref{fig:graphexample} contains seven arcs.
-Denote by $\G^0,\, \G^1,\, \G^2$ the set of crossings, arcs, rectangles, respectively.
+Denote by $\G^0,\ \G^1,$ and $\G^2$ the set of crossings, arcs, and rectangles, respectively.